nodejs/admin/us-export-control.md

 mail sent to this address will be forwarded to the following:

 * tsc@iojs.org,
-* the TSC Director representative, and
+* the TSC director representative, and
 * the Foundation executive director.

 As part of the notification emails we must list a primary and secondary contact.
-The primary contact will be the Foundation executive director and the secondary the TSC Director representative.
+The primary contact will be the Foundation executive director and the secondary the TSC director representative.
 These two individuals were selected as they are representatives of the Foundation either as a board member or an executive of the Foundation.